 Henry Ford Academy

 Growing up in a supportive family that loves learning and teaching, Lauren Wiltsie knew early on she was destined to become a teacher.
 As a child, she loved playing school and going to Take Your Daughter to Work Day at the high school where her mother taught.
-She also attributes her career choice to exceptional teachers in her life.
+She also attributes her career choice to having exceptional teachers in her life.
 “I was lucky to have worked with amazing mathematics teachers and professors who encouraged my natural love of mathematics, as well as provided excellent role models for what a teacher should be.”

 Whether tutoring, serving as a teaching assistant, leading the color guard or working as a camp counselor, Lauren discovered that she enjoyed trying to figure out how her students learn best and adapting to their needs.